What Is a Good Customer Effort Score and How Can You Earn One?

 According to Gartner, organizations should strive to deliver experiences that are low effort because effort is the driver with the strongest tie to customer loyalty.
 Research has shown that 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have a low-effort experience.

-Benefits of a high CES
+Benefits of a High Customer Effort Score

 More positive word-of-mouth